The comparative physical handling qualities of natural fibre recycled cotton insulation and Rockwool to a 1930s semi-detached house in Sheffield

 2.1.
 The installers of the existing fibreglass insulation had not provided enough material to cover the whole area and the part of the roof space that was not visible from a head and shoulders inspection at the loft hatch was not insulated at all.
 Small gaps between edge joists and walls were not filled and at eaves positions and no care had been taken to fill the edges of the roof.

 2.2.
-The current Building Regulations recommends a total insulation thickness between 161 mm and 338 mm.
-There was not enough Inno-Therm® to cover the whole area with Inno-Therm® to a reasonable thickness and so additional insulation was bought.
-A local DIY store had a “3 for 2” promotion on rolls of 100 mm thick Rockwool and so this was used.
+The current Building Regulations recommend a total insulation thickness between 161mm and 338mm.
+There was not enough natural fibre recyled cotton insulation to cover the whole area to a reasonable thickness and so additional insulation was bought.
+A local DIY store had a “3 for 2” promotion on rolls of 100mm thick Rockwool and so this was used.

 2.3 The existing fibreglass was laid between the rafters and was left in place.
 It was decided to lay the Rockwool insulation directly on top of the existing fibreglass insulation and cover the whole roof with one layer of Inno-Therm® laid across the joists at right angles.